Tabletop gaming is largely sedentary, and tabletop gamers have a stereotype of being large.

 Positions like this exist in retail.
 There’s always somebody needed to move boxes off of the truck in the morning and stock shelves.

 Is it glamorous work?
-No. We know this from personal experience.
+No. I know this from personal experience.

 And its hard at first.
 But it gets easier as your strength builds and the pounds come off.

-Yet, last year we lost 40 pounds from such a job.
+Yet, last year I lost 40 pounds from such a job.
 Issues such as sleep apnea and the fat gamer stereotype, are no longer issues.